-- 1. There is a penalty for late submission: one mark for each calendar day (Saturday and Sunday included) to a total of seven days.
+- Written homework will be collected once a week.
+Submitting work that isn't your own may result in failure of this course.
+There is a penalty for late submission of written assignments.
+Penalty is one mark for each calendar day (Saturday and Sunday included) to a total of seven days.
 Assignments more than seven days late will not be accepted.
 No Extension will be given, except in the case of documented medical or compassionate circumstances. - 2.
-No make-ups will be given on the test, except in the case of documented medical or compassionate circumstances. - 3.
-Plagiarism detection software may be used in this course.
-Students may be required to submit their work in electronic form.
+Synchronous weekly quizzes will be done online and there is no make-up, request for academic accommodation will only be considered in the case of documented medical or compassionate circumstances. - 3.
+For those with special needs, the final exam can be arranged to be completed through Student Accessibility Services. - 7.0 TENTATIVE SCHEDULE OF CLASSES, INCLUDING REQUIRED READINGS, TOPICS

-7.0 SCHEDULE